dipendra-mule/conducky/website/docs/user-guide/navigation.md

 ### For Admins

-1. **SuperAdmins**: Use the system admin section for installation management
+1. **System Admins**: Use the system admin section for installation management
 2. **Event Admins**: Use event settings for detailed event configuration
 3. **Invite Management**: Generate admin invites through the system admin interface
 4. **Context Switching**: Switch between system admin and personal contexts as needed